 Data exchange across and between organisations plays a crucial role in the prevention of fraud in both the public and private sectors.

 When you make an application with us, your personal data may be passed on to the Cabinet Office (National Fraud Initiative) and other third parties for this purpose.
-The Cabinet Office (National Fraud Initiative) is tasked with following up with any reports of fraud originated from government agencies.

 Your personal data is exchanged securely with protective markings.
-Public or private organistions with whom we may share data, observe high-security standard protocols, and this includes the requirement that data is kept within encrypted/password protected systems, and with access restricted to authorised staff only.
+Public or private organisations with whom we may share data, observe high-security standard protocols, and this includes the requirement that data is kept within encrypted/password protected systems, and with access restricted to authorised staff only.

 Ordinarily we do not transfer your personal data outside the EEA.
 If we, or one of our suppliers, do make such a transfer, we will, if appropriate, put a contract in place to ensure your information is protected.